-Earlier this week I was a video of ongoing maintenance in the yard at Defiance.
+Earlier this week, I was a video of ongoing maintenance in the yard at Defiance.

 Just looking at the quality of the ballast tells you one thing about the current owners and operators.
 They believe the railroad has a future.
 They are willing to invest time and money into that future.

 This morning yet another video of a statue being torn down in the name of building a better future greeted me.
 This video contained a grim bit of human comedy as the statue came down on one of the people toppling it, causing serious head trauma.
 He is, as of this writing, in a medical coma.
-The individual hit by the statue was willing to invest not just time and energy, but his own life into bringing that statue down.
+The individual hit by the statue was willing to invest not just time and energy but his own life into bringing that statue down.

-In another way, probably an unconscious way, the erectors of the statue shared something in common with the owners of the ND&W which those tearing down the statue did not.
+In another way, probably an unconscious way, the erectors of the statue shared something in common with the owners of the ND&W, which those tearing down the statue did not.
 The erectors and the restorers have a belief in the future.
-Even if there is no intent to make a statement about the future, by their actions the men who build the statue and the railroaders who are restoring the old Wabash rail lines are investing their time and treasure into passing something into the future.
-The destroyers of the statue, while claiming to be all about the future, are not yet passing anything into the future.
-At best they can claim they are preventing something malodorous from continuing into the future.
+Even if there is no intent to make a statement about the future, by their actions, the men who build the statue and the railroaders who are restoring the old Wabash rail lines are investing their time and treasure into passing something into the future.
+While claiming to be all about the future, the destroyers of the statue are not yet passing anything into the future.
+At best, they can claim they are preventing something malodorous from continuing.

 The grand irony is the erectors of those statues, in having faith in the future, believed in the world the destroyers inhabit.
-As odd as it might sound some erectors might agree with the destroyers in the sense that when they raised the statutes, they believed a future age would take them down because of the people they represented.
+As odd as it might sound, some erectors might agree with the destroyers in the sense that when they raised the statutes, they believed a future age would take them down because of the people they represented.
 Some, not all, but some, Confederate statues were erected in the period after the war as part of reconciliation.
 I have no direct evidence, but I am willing to admit the possibility that some who erected them believed they would come down in a few generations when everyone understood the Confederate cause was wrong.

 So, for all the flash and celebration the destroyers have today on CNN and the BBC, the future does not belong to them, not yet at least.
 It does, however, belong to the heavy equipment operators in that rail yard video and the people who hired them.
-Next year they will have sent something into the future that affects the lives of hundreds, maybe thousands, of people in jobs, goods, and a better place to live.
+Next year they will have sent something in to the future that affects the lives of hundreds, maybe thousands, of people in jobs, goods, and a better place to live.